jamesb93/ccl-wiki/content/posts/creative-version-control.md

 <img src="/img/cvc/02_hidden_git_folder.png" alt="see hidden folder">

+Alternatively you could use the `ls -a` in the command line to see all the hidden files and folders.
 You won't ever need to do anything with this folder, so you can go ahead and hide it again.
 But know that this is where all the magic of git happens!
 When you create a repository with one of the programs like _Fork_ or _GitKraken_, this folder gets created automatically.
 Now we can start adding files to our project.

 ## commiting (commit) to a repository